 1.3.3 Facilitating academic dishonesty.
 Knowingly helping or attempting to help another to violate any provision of this Honor Code.

 1.3.4 Plagiarism.
-Intentionally or knowingly representing the words or ideas of another as one's own in any academic exercise.
+Using or representing the words or ideas of another as one's own in any academic exercise.
 The term includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgment.
 It also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials.

 1.4 The term “Complainant” means any person who submits a charge alleging that a student violated this Honor Code.
 When a student believes that he/she has been a victim of another student’s misconduct, the student who believes he/she has been a victim will have the same rights under this Honor Code as are provided to the Complainant, even if another member of the Luther College community submitted the charge itself.